What Is E-Commerce?

 When a D2C sale happens, it’s through the brand’s website — no need for intermediary businesses.
-D2C businesses build relationships with their consumers through social media and ship directly to their customers.
+D2C businesses build relationships with their consumers through social media and ship directly to them.

 5. Consumer to Business

 Consumers sell their services or products to businesses.
-In other words, they are freelancers that cater to businesses, usually on a per project basis.
-This includes freelance writers, photographers, web developers and designers, and even influencers!
+In other words, they are freelancers that cater to businesses, usually on a per-project basis.
+This includes freelance writers, photographers, web developers, designers, and even influencers!

 Benefits of Shifting to E-Commerce

 Before the internet boom, businesses needed a physical store to sell their products.
-Now, thanks to e-commerce, a brick and mortar location isn’t necessary for you to start your dream business.
+Thanks to e-commerce, a brick-and-mortar location isn’t necessary for you to start your dream business.
 You don’t need to spend money on a lease, salary for staff, or pay bills to run the place.
 Through e-commerce, you can allot more money on your offerings and marketing.

 Reach More Customers

-Through e-commerce, you can reach customers outside your area — maybe even customers from across the world!
-Having an online storefront and good online marketing can take your business to new heights.
+Through e-commerce, you can reach customers outside your area — maybe even worldwide!
+An online storefront and good online marketing can take your business to new heights.
 Your business isn’t physically restrained anymore.
 Aside from that, who even wants to go out to buy stuff anymore?
-If someone can buy what they need with a few taps, there’s no need to step out of the house anymore.
-COVID-19 accelerated the shift to e-commerce by 5 years, according to IBM’s US Retail Index.
+If someone can buy what they need with a few taps, they no longer need to leave the house.
+According to IBM’s US Retail Index, COVID-19 accelerated the shift to e-commerce by five years.

 E-commerce platforms provide analytics tools to business owners.
 These tools can help you increase your sales through more targeted marketing and improved user experience in your online store.
 These are valuable insights that were once only available through market research.